The Lying Down Meditation Posture

 Research has shown that meditation, when practiced consistently, helps alleviate symptoms of insomnia and other sleep disorders.
 If you need help falling asleep, take around 10 minutes to practice mindfulness every night before going to bed.
 Many people report that meditation has improved the quality of their sleep, sometimes after just a few sessions.

 In addition, there are numerous other benefits of mindfulness meditation that have been well documented by experts:

 - Increased energy

 - Heightened attention span

-The positions lying down are also great beginner’s meditation postures.
+The positions lying down are also great postures for beginner’s meditation as well as for seniors.
 Whether you’re sitting, reclining, or moving during your mindfulness sessions, we have guided meditations to support your practice.
 Our Mindworks Guided Meditation App contains a wealth of resources, including Mind Talks, blogs and Guided Meditations led by eminent, trustworthy meditators from around the world.